RobCranfill/featheremin/README.md

  * 2.2" TFT display
  * I'm still trying to figure out how to amplify this.
 I've used:
    * Generic/clone [Amazon](https://a.co/d/77fnhnu) PCM5102 I2S line out breakout board (current solution)
-     * Currently I am running this line out into a pair of small desktop speakers (Creative Pebble), which works well.
+     * Currently I am running this line out into a pair of small desktop speakers (Creative Pebble), which works really well.
    * 3 watt I2S amp
    * 1 watt STEMMA audio amplifier with speaker
    * 20 watt audio amp with external speaker
- * <strike>A TRS 1/8" headphone connector (that's stereo but so far this thing is mono)</strike>
+ * A TRS 1/8" headphone connector
+ * A rotary encoder, but I'm starting to think that's too much
  * A case, breadboard and miscellaneous other stuff to put them together.

 ## Software required
- * Latest Adafruit CircuitPython: 8.2.2 (8.2.x required for new 'synthio' stuff)
+ * Latest Adafruit CircuitPython: 8.2.3 (8.2.x required for new 'synthio' stuff)
  * The following Adafruit support libraries; use 'circup' to install?
 The following is the output from the circup 'freeze' command at one particular point in time; you may as well use the latest-and-greatest.
 ```
 circup freeze